philterd/phileas/docs/FilterPolicies/FilterStrategies.md

 # Filter Strategies

-A filter strategy defines how sensitive information identified by Philter should be manipulated, whether it is redacted, replaced, encrypted, or manipulated in some other fashion.
+A filter strategy defines how sensitive information identified by Phileas should be manipulated, whether it is redacted, replaced, encrypted, or manipulated in some other fashion.

 In a policy, you list the types of sensitive information that should be filtered.
-How Philter replaces each type of sensitive information is specific to each type.
+How Phileas replaces each type of sensitive information is specific to each type.
 For instance, zip codes can be truncated based on the leading digits or zip code population while phone numbers are redacted.
 These replacements are performed by "filter strategies."

 > Each filter can have one or more filter strategies and conditions can be used to determine when to apply each filter strategy.
 {style="tip"}